Heading into warmer weather, you may be considering knitting or crocheting with cotton yarn.

 As I mentioned above, crafters love to make dishcloths using cotton yarn.
 There are hundreds of patterns available for dishcloths.
 Check out 15 of my favorites free dishcloth patterns and more on my Dishcloths Pinterest board.

-Look for cotton yarns such as kitchen cottons.
+Look for cotton yarns such as kitchen cotton.
 These yarns provide a bit of texture for scrubbing ability.
 They also hold the color well and are easy to clean.
-Below are the best yarns for dishcloths along with Amazon links to all of them (gotta love that Amazon Prime free shipping option!).
+Below are the best yarns for dishcloths along with Amazon links to check prices on them (gotta love that Amazon Prime free shipping option!).

 The 10 best cotton yarns for dishcloths are: